-That's often one of the first questions we receive from prospective customers.
-But we understand -- generating extra revenue from commissions is a main benefit of utilizing a national vending program.
+That's often one of the first questions we receive from prospective customers, and we understand why: generating extra revenue from commissions is a main benefit of using a national vending program.
 It makes sense that customers would seek maximum value immediately.
 After all, getting the most out of the products and services you procure for your company determines which ones you choose.
-So, then, how much can you make?
+So, how much can you make?

-As you can imagine, however, a definitive answer to the question doesn't really exist.
-A series of factors impact how much revenue a vending management program can generate.
+Unfortunately, a definitive answer doesn't really exist.
+It's hard to say exactly what your company will make, because vending revenue is largely based on a series of factors that impact what your vending management program will generate.
 Whether or not your company can earn $10k, $25k, $100k, or more in commissions depends on the following circumstances.

 1. Your Industry